ATUFAFATIMA/OCR/README.md

 **Features:**
-   -` It extracts text from images using Tesseract OCR.
+   -` It extracts text from images using Tesseract OCR`.
-   -` Translate the text into a target language, (eg.English to Spanish).
+   -` Translate the text into a target language,` (eg.English to Spanish).

 **Requirements:**